 A historical figure?

-Assuming that there was a historical Arthur at the core of Arthurian legend, the four most popular theories are said to be: (a) Arthur the post-Roman war leader fighting against the Anglo-Saxon invaders of Britain; (b) the Northern Arthur, deriving from northern England and southern Scotland; (c) Arthur the Emperor, conquering large parts of northern Europe; and (d) the Arthur of south-western England, associated with Cornwall/Tintagel and Glastonbury. [source: The Monstrous Regiment of Arthurs: A Critical Guide]
+Assuming that there was a historical Arthur at the core of Arthurian legend, the four most popular theories are: (a) Arthur the post-Roman war-leader fighting against Anglo-Saxon invaders; (b) the Northern Arthur, deriving from northern England / southern Scotland; (c) Arthur the Emperor, conquering large parts of northern Europe; and (d) the South-Western Arthur, associated with Cornwall/Tintagel and Glastonbury. [source: The Monstrous Regiment of Arthurs: A Critical Guide]

 There are many books and webpages exploring these historical Arthur theories further; for example, Philip Coppens explored the idea of southern Scotland as the land of Arthur in his book Land of the Gods, whilst the explorations and conquests of an imperial Arthur are referenced in the article King Arthur and the Northern Enchantment.